CPF Contribution Cap (2023) Guide: What Singaporeans and Permanent Residents Need to Know

 Last but not least, we have the CPF Annual Limit.

-This is the maximum amount of mandatory and voluntary contributions that can be contributed to a CPF member’s account in a year.
+This is the maximum amount of mandatory and voluntary contributions that can be contributed to a CPF member’s three accounts in a year.

 The current CPF Annual limit is $37,740.